rancher/rke2/docs/index.md

 ## Why two names?
 It is known as RKE Government in order to convey the primary use cases and sector it currently targets.

-It is known as RKE2 because it is the future of the RKE distribution.
-Right now, it is entirely independent from RKE (also known as "RKE1"), but our next phase of development will focus on a seamless upgrade path and feature parity with RKE1 when integrated with the Rancher multi-cluster management platform.
-However, we still plan to support and maintain RKE1 for years.

-Once we've completed the upgrade path and Rancher-integration feature parity work, we will offer an optional means to upgrade RKE1 to RKE Government.
+It is also known as RKE 2 as it is the next next iteration of the Rancher Kubernetes Engine for datacenter use cases.
+The distribution runs standalone and integration work into Rancher is underway.
+We intend to make RKE 2 an option in Rancher once it achieves feature parity with RKE.
+An upgrade path from RKE to RKE2 is also under development for those that want to migrate.

 ## Security